 Sellers can use Delivery Duty Paid (DDP) services to show all costs at checkout, avoiding unexpected fees for customers.
 Plus, ShipBob’s partnerships offer discounted cross-border rates for international reach.

-Businesses can also choose localized fulfillment by storing inventory in ShipBob’s eight non-US warehouses, bypassing customs and import taxes.
-This allows for quick, cost-effective expansion into foreign markets—a feature most small business-friendly 3PLs lack, making ShipBob our top choice for international growth.
+Businesses can also choose localized fulfillment by storing inventory in ShipBob’s non-US warehouses in more than 10 locations, bypassing customs and import taxes.
+This allows for quick, cost-effective expansion into foreign markets, a feature most small business-friendly 3PLs lack, making ShipBob our top choice for international growth.

 ShipBob offers a Customization Suite to create a customer experience that stands out.
 Businesses can use the services to integrate branding at multiple touchpoints throughout the order and develop a memorable unboxing experience.